wazuh/wazuh-documentation/source/user-manual/user-administration/password-management.rst

 Among the Wazuh indexer users, it is worth mentioning the following:

 - *admin*: is the default administrator user.
 It's used to log in to the web interface and for communications between Filebeat and the Wazuh indexer.
-If you change the *admin* password, you must update it in Filebeat and Wazuh manager.
+If you change the *admin* password, you must update it in Filebeat and Wazuh server.

 - *kibanaserver*: is used for communications between the Wazuh dashboard and the Wazuh indexer.
 If you change the *kibanaserver* password, you must update it in the Wazuh dashboard.